 Figure 11: Spatial resolution w.r.t. track angle within the MM plane obtained with different cluster definitions.

-As expected, the column clustering method leads to a severe spatial resolution degradation with the track slope, reaching a maximum of 1.4~mm for 45° tracks.
-For these angles, the diagonal pattern provides significant performance improvement.
-In the intermediate regions (20° , 30° , 60° , 70°), the best result is achieved with the more complex patterns: "2 by 1" and "3 by 1".
+As expected, the column clustering method leads to a severe spatial resolution degradation with the track slope, reaching a maximum of 1.4 mm for 45° tracks.
+For these angles, the diagonal pattern provides a significant performance improvement.
+In the intermediate regions (20°, 30°, 60°, 70°), the best result is achieved with the more complex patterns: "2 by 1" and "3 by 1".
 The asymmetry w.r.t.
 45° is caused by the rectangular pad shape 11.3×10.2 mm.
-Thus, the diagonal pattern is considered as a better choice for 48° tracks than for 45° tracks.
+Thus, the diagonal pattern is considered a better choice for 48° tracks than for 45° tracks.
 Hence, tracks inclined with 50° are reconstructed more accurately compared to 40° tracks.
-Similar behaviour is observed for all the other patterns.
-By taking the best clustering algorithm we observe a spatial resolution better than 600 μm for all the angles.
+Similar behavior is observed for all the other patterns.

+By taking the best clustering algorithm we observe a spatial resolution better than 600 $\mu m$ for all the angles.
 We understand the difference between horizontal tracks and inclined tracks as due to the larger effective pad size for diagonal clustering and to the rectangular shape of the pads, while diagonal clustering would work better for square pads.
-For a spatial resolution of 600 μm , for 70 point measurements and a magnetic field of 0.2 T we expect a momentum resolution of 6% at 1 GeV/c that scales linearly with the spatial resolution.
+For a spatial resolution of 600 $\mu m$ , for 70 point measurements and a magnetic field of 0.2 T we expect a momentum resolution of 6% at 1 GeV/c that scales linearly with the spatial resolution.

-378

-383

-386

 7.5.
 Bias measurements

 As described above, we define the spatial resolution as a standard deviation of the difference between the reconstructed position in a given cluster and a global track fit.
 Meanwhile, the mean value of the residuals is also an important characteristic that shows the bias of our measurements.
-In particular, it's interesting to study the biases with respect to the track position in the pad.
+In particular, it is interesting to study the biases with respect to the track position in the pad.
 For that, we use the natural beam spread.
-The electron beam profile is nearly Gaussian with a standard deviation ≈ 1 cm.
+The electron beam profile is nearly Gaussian with a standard deviation $\approx 1$ cm.
 We sample the residuals with the reconstructed track position in the pad.
 Thus, we can study the resolution and biases in the different pad regions.
-In Figure 12, we show both the spatial resolution and bias per columns.
-Individual PRF were used for each column to analyse the behaviour in the different regions of the detector independently.
-The resolution undergoes some oscillations because if a track is close to one of the leading pad borders, the neighbouring pads see a larger signal and we thus have a more reliable input for the position reconstruction.
+In Figure 12, we show both the spatial resolution and bias per column.
+Individual PRFs were used for each column to analyze the behavior in the different regions of the detector independently.
+The resolution undergoes some oscillations because if a track is close to one of the leading pad borders, the neighboring pads see a larger signal and we thus have a more reliable input for the position reconstruction.

-Figure 12: The resolution and the bias of the track reconstruction over the position in the pad for various columns.
-The pad borders are represented with vertical lines.
-We generalise the bias study for the whole detector.
+We generalize the bias study for the whole detector.
 Figure 13 represents the fluctuations of the resolution and biases in the given column.
-We conclude that for most of the detector the biases are under control and smaller comparing to the spatial resolution.
+We conclude that for most of the detector the biases are under control and smaller compared to the spatial resolution.
 In the downstream part of the detector, we found larger biases that could be related to the non-uniformities in the resistivity of this ERAM detector that will be described in section 9.